clearlinux/clear-linux-documentation/source/tutorials/kubernetes.rst

 Use your cluster
 ****************

 Once your master control plane is successfully initialized, instructions on how to use your cluster and its *IP*, *token*, and *hash* values are displayed.
-It is important that you record the cluster values because they are needed when joining worker nodes to the cluster.
+It is important that you record the cluster values because you need them to join worker nodes to the cluster.
 Some values have a valid period.
 The values are presented in a format similar to:

 .. code-block:: bash

    kubeadm join <master-ip>:<master-port> --token <token> --discovery-token-ca-cert-hash <hash>

 **Congratulations!**

 You've successfully installed and set up Kubernetes in |CL| using CRI-O and kata-runtime.
 You are now ready to follow on-screen instructions to deploy a pod network to the cluster and join worker nodes with the displayed token and IP information.

 Related topics
 **************